LionelJouin/meridio-2.x/docs/readme.md

 As users are now in Meridio 2.x responsible to configure networks and attach the application pods and the `Gateways` to these networks.
 Dynamically adding network interfaces to application pods is then supported out-of-the box.
 By leveraging Multus-Thick and [Multus-Dynamic-Networks-Controller](https://github.com/k8snetworkplumbingwg/multus-dynamic-networks-controller), users can modify the annotations of a running pod and add/remove (update is not supported) network attachment(s).
 Multus will take care of calling the corresponding CNI(s) so the interface(s) are added/removed while the pod is running (no need for the pod to be deleted/stopped).

 It is important to note that the support for attachment/update of resources on running pods will unlikely be supported by DRA soon.
 To support it, underlying APIs such as CRI, CNI and more might require adaptations.
 As a comparable and related feature, the [KEP-1287 (In-Place Update of Pod Resources)](https://github.com/kubernetes/enhancements/issues/1287) which has been opened in 2019, is still in alpha phase and is still disabled by default in Kubernetes v1.32 (the feature-gate is `InPlacePodVerticalScaling`).
 KEP-1287 allows pod resource requests & limits (CPU and memory) to be updated in-place, without a need to restart the Pod or its Containers.
+Some work on the underlying API has also started, for example, NRI proposes to add the `UpdatePodSandbox` function (proposed in KEP-1287 to be added in the CRI API) to its API.

 To provide automatic configuration of networks and automatic attachment of the applications and to the `Gateways`, an independent controller could eventually be responsible for it.
 This implies that this independent controller understands the underlying infrastructure (Kubernetes versions, networks already in use, Multus, CNIs...) as the networks might be configured in a different way.